Hallelujah (Panic! at the Disco song): Background

 'my sinners', and I'm a fellow sinner, and so I think that's a little special little throw-out to them."
 Urie later stated, "When you have to own up to your mistakes, you know, praise that; as long as you take responsibility for your actions, everything else seems it can fall into place if you have that same attitude, so, that's really what it was, it's kind of a play on just, 'yeah, you know, hallelujah, I'm not a sinner', but we are, I mean the song is definitely about that".

 The opening of the song is taken from the Chicago song "Questions 67 and 68".

 The song was performed live for the first time at the 7th annual Shorty Awards on Monday, April 20, 2015.
 At the Shorty Awards, the band also performed the single "Miss Jackson".
 The band also performed the single at the 2015 Alternative Press Music Awards along with a cover of "Bohemian Rhapsody" by Queen.

 Music video

 The audio video for the single features the two hands raised emoji.

-An audio video was uploaded to Fueled by Ramen's YouTube channel featuring racially diverse iOS preaching emojis.
+An audio video was uploaded to Fueled by Ramen's YouTube channel featuring racially diverse iOS preaching emoji.

 On July 7, 2015, a music video was released for the song.
 The video is inspired by the game Monument Valley.
 As of December 2022, the music video has surpassed 73 million views.